 The event will be held in place of the annual Transfusion Update Conference.

 Click here for more information and to register.
-Feel free to distribute this email to any colleagues who may be interested.
+Feel free to share this link with any colleagues who may be interested.